A correction may be in store for iStar Inc. (NYSE:STAR) shares? - The Dwinnex

 Revenue Estimates

-A total of 1 analysts believe the company’s revenue will be $41M this quarter.It ranges from a high estimate of $41M to a low estimate of $41M.
-As of the current estimate, iStar Inc.’s year-ago sales were $195.49M, an estimated decrease of -79.00% from the year-ago figure.
-For the next quarter, 1 analysts are estimating revenue of $43M, a decrease of -15.30% over than the figure of -$79.00% in the same quarter last year.
-There is a high estimate of $43M for the next quarter, whereas the lowest estimate is $43M.
+A total of 2 analysts believe the company’s revenue will be $44.3M this quarter.It ranges from a high estimate of $48.6M to a low estimate of $40M.
+As of the current estimate, iStar Inc.’s year-ago sales were $50.76M, an estimated decrease of -12.70% from the year-ago figure.
+For the next quarter, 1 analysts are estimating revenue of $47.3M, an increase of 48.00% over than the figure of -$12.70% in the same quarter last year.
+There is a high estimate of $47.3M for the next quarter, whereas the lowest estimate is $47.3M.

-A total of 1 analysts have provided revenue estimates for STAR’s current fiscal year.
-The highest revenue estimate was $164M, while the lowest revenue estimate was $164M, resulting in an average revenue estimate of $164M.
-In the same quarter a year ago, actual revenue was $308.63M, down -46.90% from the average estimate.
-Based on 1 analysts’ estimates, the company’s revenue will be $173M in the next fiscal year.
-The high estimate is $173M and the low estimate is $173M.
-The average revenue growth estimate for next year is up 5.50% from the average revenue estimate for this year.
+A total of 2 analysts have provided revenue estimates for STAR’s current fiscal year.
+The highest revenue estimate was $176.4M, while the lowest revenue estimate was $168M, resulting in an average revenue estimate of $172.2M.
+In the same quarter a year ago, actual revenue was $308.63M, down -44.20% from the average estimate.
+Based on 2 analysts’ estimates, the company’s revenue will be $109.8M in the next fiscal year.
+The high estimate is $149M and the low estimate is $70.6M.
+The average revenue growth estimate for next year is down -36.20% from the average revenue estimate for this year.